KMean/learning-ethereum/Lessons/EVM/MEMORY/memory.md

 - Reference types (e.g., `arrays`, `structs`) have more complex memory layouts:
   - **Static Arrays**: Start with the length, followed by the elements.
   - **Dynamic Arrays and Strings**: Start with the length, followed by a pointer to the actual data.
+  For a detailed implementation, refer to the [DynamicArraysInStorage.sol](../../../src/memory/DynamicArraysInMemory.sol) file in the repository, which includes examples and assembly functions to explore dynamic arrays in Memory.

 #### Example:
 ```solidity